ajkahle/easyhash/README.md

 - Parses 2 csv files and sends JSON to server
 - Hashes first file and compares the designated fields across both
 - Returns zip file including: your unique data (for swapping), overlap, and other unique data

+### Pull requests
+*Pull requests are encouraged!*

+Have suggestions?
+Submit an issue or a pull request.